egri-nagy/popbook/README.md

-# popbook
-Poetry of Programming - Puzzle Based Introduction to Functional Programming
+# Poetry of Programming - Puzzle Based Introduction to Functional Programming

+This is a [Clojure](http://clojure.org) programming course designed for non-programmers, in particular for Liberal Arts students with college/high school algebra background.

+These notes are being written for the MAT245 course at Akita International University in Japan.
+The content is not complete and stable yet, but each version is meant to be consistent and thus usable for self-study.
+Comments are welcome, when reporting errors please specify the version number.

 This work is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).